 Although documentation does not need to be submitted each semester, students are required to complete steps three and four for each semester in which accommodations will be requested.

 1. In order to receive academic accommodations, a student must self-disclose a documented disability.
-Ancilla College of Marian University and its faculty and staff cannot, and will not ask if a student has a disability.
+Marian University's Ancilla College and its faculty and staff cannot, and will not ask if a student has a disability.

 Guidelines for documentation